pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ### Buffer reads and writes

-System calls are expensive, even without including the cost of switching from user-space to kernel-space they just take a lot of instructions to setup and invoke.
+System calls are expensive, even without including the cost of switching from user-space to kernel-space they just take a lot of instructions to set up and invoke.
 Our compilers could all be made more efficient if they wrote bytes to an internal buffer and only invoked the system call to write the bytes to stdout when absolutely necessary: like when the buffer fills up, or an `,` command is reached, or the end of the program is reached.